CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

   - `const [currentValue, setValueFunction] = useState(initialValue)`
 - `handleClick` is our own function.
 We can call it anything we like.
 - state can only be updated with the setValueFunction provided by the hook
-- `numClicks = 42` will not work as expected, try this.
+- `numClicks = 42` will not work as expected, try this out.